membranehq/workflow-builder-template/README.md

 **What happens during deployment:**

 - **Automatic Database Setup**: A Neon Postgres database is automatically created and connected to your project
-- **Environment Configuration**: You'll be prompted to provide required environment variables (Better Auth credentials and AI Gateway API key)
+- **Environment Configuration**: You'll be prompted to provide required environment variables (Better Auth credentials)
 - **Ready to Use**: After deployment, you can start building workflows immediately

 ## What's Included